 During the next three years the project will greatly improve HEC’s route to impact.
 CITiZAN will facilitate collaborations with new audiences that HEC have not targeted before, including the voluntary sector, coastal landholders and managers, environmentalists, universities, statutory bodies and diverse local communities around the English coast.
 Within these groups, CITiZAN will raise awareness of maritime heritage threatened by coastal erosion and encourage new avenues of research into the results of fieldwork using HEC resources.

 By utilising the HEC collections in this way, CITiZAN will materially extend, deepen and enhance the appeal, interest, relevance and impact of both organisations to a much wider audience.
 Examples areas of planned impact include:

-You can see the CITiZAN team in action in the latest three-part series of Britain at Low Tide, on Channel 4.
+You can also see the CITiZAN team in action in the latest three-part series of Britain at Low Tide on Channel 4.
 Presented by Dr Tori Herridge, it showcases Britain’s vanishing coastal heritage, the amazing stories revealed on our shores through archaeology, and the work of CITiZAN, and other professional and community-led groups, especially Tom Dawson’s SCHARP in Scotland.